openhpc/ohpc/README.md

 tools, and a variety of scientific libraries.

-The compatible OS version for this release and the total number of pre-packaged RPMs available is as follows:
+The compatible OS version for this release and the total number of pre-packaged RPMs available are as follows:

 	CentOS 7.1 - 255 RPMs